-- Employees who rarely take annual leave, who work unusually late and/or at weekends, or insist that cover is not needed whilst they are on leave - · Employees who are unusually concerned about visits by Auditors or Inspectors - Employees who often break the rules and have scant regard for regulations - · Employees/Managers who control all aspects of a particular area of their work - Managers or Supervisors who rule their subordinates with "a rod of iron", and use anger, sarcasm, criticism and bullying, to prevent staff from questioning their decisions - · Employees who display a lifestyle which is out of step with their salary, e.g. expensive holidays, cars, houses, jewellery, clothes - Prevention of fraud is the responsibility of everyone.
-The governors and senior management should set the tone and lead by example by establishing a culture where fraud is not allowed to flourish.
+- Employees who rarely take annual leave, who work unusually late and/or at weekends, or insist that cover is not needed whilst they are on leave - Employees who are unusually concerned about visits by Auditors or Inspectors - Employees who often break the rules and have scant regard for regulations - Employees/Managers who control all aspects of a particular area of their work - Managers or Supervisors who rule their subordinates with "a rod of iron", and use anger, sarcasm, criticism and bullying, to prevent Staff from questioning their decisions - Employees who display a lifestyle which is out of step with their salary, e.g. expensive holidays, cars, houses, jewellery, clothes

+Prevention of fraud is the responsibility of everyone.
+The Governors and Senior Management should set the tone and lead by example by establishing a culture where fraud is not allowed to flourish.

-Policies and procedures governing all aspects of a school's financial dealings should be developed in line with the schools financial procedures and put in place, clearly outlining the roles and responsibilities and conduct of staff.
+Policies and procedures governing all aspects of a School's financial dealings should be developed in line with the Schools Financial Procedures Manual and put in place, clearly outlining the roles and responsibilities and conduct of Staff.
 Staff should be trained in the use of these policies and procedures and adherence to them should be mandatory, with any non-compliance being dealt with appropriately.

-Specific procedures should be followed to cover high-risk areas such as cash security, procurement, accounts payable, recruitment and selection and payroll.
-There should be specific policies in place to govern staff conduct in relation to declarations of potential conflicts of interest and offers of gifts and hospitality.
+Specific procedures should be followed to cover high-risk areas such as Cash Security, Procurement, Accounts Payable, Recruitment and Selection and Payroll.
+In addition, there should be specific policies in place to govern Staff conduct in relation to declarations of potential conflicts of interest and offers of gifts and hospitality.

 Procedures should be designed and operated in a way that minimises the opportunity for a single member of Staff to control all aspects of a specific process.
-This should be supplemented with an independent checking process that provides for dual authorisation of certain transactions, reconciliation of accounting records, and a requirement to report transactions over a certain value Staff Conduct
+This should be supplemented with an independent checking process that provides for dual authorisation of certain transactions, reconciliation of accounting records, and a requirement to report transactions over a certain value

+Staff Conduct

-The school's governing board must establish procedures for the regulation of the conduct and discipline of school staff as required by the School Staffing Regulations 2003.
-Also, the standard letter of appointment indicates that an employee should abstain from any occupation that interferes with the performance of their duties as in the school.
+The School's Governing Board must establish procedures for the regulation of the conduct and discipline of School Staff as required by the School Staffing Regulations 2003.
+Also, the standard letter of appointment indicates that an Employee should abstain from any occupation that interferes with the performance of his/her duties as in the School.

-The code of conduct for school employees should be considered by the governing board in any case of employee misconduct.
+The Code of Conduct for School Employees should be considered by the Governing Board in any case of Employee misconduct.

-Staff working in a school are legally defined as working in a regulated activity and are required to apply for a disclosure and barring service (DBS) disclosure.
+Staff working in a School are legally defined as working in a regulated activity and are therefore, required to apply for a Disclosure and Barring Service disclosure.
 The DBS website provides a comprehensive list of relevant categories.
 Breaking the law either at or away from work could damage public confidence in the School or could make you unsuitable for the work you do.
-Careful consideration should be made on whether you should advise the Headteacher immediately if the police make any criminal charge against you or if you are convicted of a criminal or civil offence.
+Careful consideration should be made on whether you should advise the Head Teacher immediately if the police make any criminal charge against you or if you are convicted of a criminal or civil offence.